MyskYko/collective_com/README.md

 Type "./dotgen out.blif out.png".
 It generates dataflow png in "out.png".

 "mesh.cpp" is also for graphing.
 It generates intermediate file which is used by python codes.
 Hard to explain to use, please compile program "g++ meshgen.cpp -o meshgen" and use shell scripit "ring.sh" for 4 ring connected environment or "mesh.sh" for 4x4 mesh connected environment.
 It is assumed these shell scripts are called from the directory of testcase like "../mesh.sh out.blif 4".
-It requires the number of cycles (= the number of step + 1).
+It requires the number of cycles (= the number of step + 1) as the second commend line argument.

 For more details, please ask me.